How to Identify Candidates Who Can Collaborate!

 “How often do you find yourself misunderstood?
 Do you know why?”

-Assumption #4 – Good collaborators enjoy conversations – even difficult conversations!
+Assumption #4 – Good collaborators enjoy all kinds of conversations – even the difficult ones!

 “Describe the best team you have ever worked on and tell me what you think made them successful.”